 The board is quite simple perhaps surprisingly simple, with 18V (for the bulb) and 23V input.
 Around the coil are wrapped two coil wires (And a sense wire) that are switched by a couple of small 667 power transistors.
 I believe they are switching at relatively high frequency ~80kHz this creates a magnetic flux that is picked up by a coil in the base of the toothbrush.

-The magnetic flux is picked up by a coil (100 turns of 30AWG copper wire around a 12mm diameter spool) which generates a voltage which is rectified and then regulated to charge a Li-ion battery that I measured as 3.8V (But this was an old battery so it might be a higher voltage.)
+The magnetic flux is picked up by a coil (100 turns of 30AWG copper wire around a 12mm diameter spool.)
+This generates a voltage which is rectified and then regulated to charge a Li-ion battery.
+I measured a battery voltage of 3.8V (But this was an old battery so it might be a higher voltage.)

 The mechanical aspect of the brush is also a very intricate mechanical design.

 It functions by energizing a pair of electromagnets (at 15.5kHz) that literally rock a permanent magnet which is in turn connected through a small metal bar to the head.
 This oscillates up/down but with a small degree of lateral movement.
 The drive enclosure is has a welded case and inside are several pieces of metal and plastic that transmit the motion and confine the desired rotational freedom.